ddcroft73/create-react-mini/readme.md

 ## 🌟 Future Enhancements

-If not already done, I'm in the process of adding routing to `App.js` for a better starting point.
-I'll also introduce some basic components like `Box`, `Button`, `Paper`, and more to kickstart your app development.
+If not already done,  I'll  introduce some basic components like `Box`, `Button`, `Paper`, and more to kickstart the app development.
+I planto beef up the componets to demo the `<Link>` component and the use of `useNavigate`.

+## Notes:

+As is, you can test it by appending `/about` to the URL in the browser to go to about, and then `/` to go back, or the `back` button.